arlogilbert/Office365-Chrome-Notifier/README.md

 It shouldn't be too hard to make this work for calendar and other MS notificaitons, just find the appropriate elements and watch them for changes.

 Last but not least, this is not packaged.
-You need to follow[these instructions](https://support.google.com/chrome/a/answer/2714278?hl=en&ref_topic=6274409) to install it in chrome.
+You need to follow [these instructions](https://support.google.com/chrome/a/answer/2714278?hl=en&ref_topic=6274409) to install it in chrome.